pr2502/ra-multiplex/README.md

 ## Other LSP servers

 By default `ra-multplex` uses a `rust-analyzer` binary found in its `$PATH` as the server.
-This can be overriden using the `--ra-mux-server` cli option or `RA_MUX_SERVER` environment variable.
+This can be overridden using the `--ra-mux-server` cli option or `RA_MUX_SERVER` environment variable.
 You can usually configure one of these in your editor configuration.
 If both are specified the cli option overrides the environment variable.